deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 ![](figures/figures_18_0.png)

-> 🔼 The figure compares the efficiency and image quality of HART with several state-of-the-art diffusion models, demonstrating HART's superior performance.
+> 🔼 Figure 12 shows additional examples of images generated by HART, compared to other state-of-the-art methods, demonstrating its ability to generate high-quality images from a variety of prompts.
 > <details>
 > <summary>read the caption</summary>
-> Figure 1: HART is an early autoregressive model that can directly generate 1024×1024 images with quality comparable to diffusion models, while offering significantly improved efficiency.
-It achieves 4.5-7.7× higher throughput, 3.1-5.9× lower latency (measured on A100), and 6.9-13.4× lower MACs compared to state-of-the-art diffusion models.
-Check out our online demo and video.
+> Figure 12: Additional 1024×1024 text-to-image generation results with HART.
+Full prompt for example 2: 8k uhd A man looks up at the starry sky, lonely and ethereal, Minimalism, Chaotic composition Op Art.
+Full prompt for example 3: A close-up photo of a person.
+The subject is a woman.
+She wore a blue coat with a gray dress underneath.
+She has blue eyes and blond hair, and wears a pair of earrings.
+Behind are blurred city buildings and streets.
+Full prompt for example 5: beautiful lady, freckles, big smile, blue eyes, short ginger hair, dark makeup, wearing a floral blue vest top, soft light, dark grey background.
 > </details>

 ![](figures/figures_19_0.png)

-> 🔼 Figure 13 shows 256x256 class-conditional generation results from HART on the ImageNet dataset.
+> 🔼 Figure 13 shows a grid of 30 images generated by HART, demonstrating its class-conditional image generation capabilities on the ImageNet dataset.
 > <details>
 > <summary>read the caption</summary>
 > Figure 13: 256×256 class-conditional generation results from HART on ImageNet (Deng et al., 2009).